 - Guide the penis into the opening of the condom.

-- Pinch the opening together when removing the condom from the vagina.
+- Pinch the opening together when removing the condom from the vagina or anus.

 If a condom breaks during intercourse, stop immediately and remove the broken condom.

 If there is any risk of an STI, people should see their doctor, as soon as possible.
 The doctor will do a sexual health screening and advise about how to look for signs of STIs if they appear.